 - Although the term “opportunity cost” was coined by an Austrian economist, the inspiration was Benjamin Franklin’s theory of “time is money”.
 In 1746 he wrote:

 “Remember that Time is Money.
 He that can earn Ten Shillings a Day by his Labour, and goes abroad, or sits idle one half of that Day, tho’ he spends but Sixpence during his Diversion or Idleness, ought not to reckon That the only Expence; he has really spent or rather thrown away Five Shillings besides.”

-- If you spent the money on an original iPod in 2001 on Apple stock instead ($499), you would have earned approximately $14,514 today.
+- If you spent the money on Apple stock rather than on purchasing the original iPod in 2001 ($499), you would have earned approximately $14,514 today.